Hadrien-Montanelli/singintpy/README.md

 # About
-Python package for computing singular &amp; near-singular integrals on curved triangles.
+Python package for computing singular &amp; near-singular integrals on quadratic triangles.
 The code is used the following paper:
 - H. Montanelli, M. Aussal &amp; H. Haddar, <i>Computing weakly singular and near-singular integrals in high-order boundary elements</i>, submitted

 # Installation